PartialVolume/kernel_cmdline_extractor/README.md

 * 2 = unable to read /proc/cmdline
 * 3 = No label specified by user
 * 4 = label not found in kernel command line
+* 5 = 4096 byte kernel command line was actually read.
+Not very likely!